jayres/IDM-DynamicWeb/README.md

 #### Class 11: Tuesday, October 8
 *Lecture*:

-Application Stat- Why it’s important to understand and track
+Application State - Why it’s important to understand and track existing Data and How to Work with It

-Existing Data and How to Work with It
+Parsing Data, Responses, and Errors
 #### Class 12: Thursday, October 10
 *Studio*: Finish Exercise Two
 ### Part Three: Building Servers and Connecting Servers to Clients